Grate-Oracle-Lewot/GrateCrystal/README.md

   - Friday: Chuck and Janine
   - Saturday: Jasmine and Sabrina
   - Sunday: Pryce and Blaine, and Blue can be rematched if you've spoked to Mr. Fuji in the Route 22 house on that day
   - If you've beaten Red in Mt.
-Silver, he can be rematched here any day, now without the credits
+Silver, he can be rematched here any day, now without the credits, and additionally the Gym Guide will give out infinite free Rare Candies

 ## Miscellaneous
 - The Pokégear can hold 20 phone numbers instead of 10